cunnie/docs/mac-mini-CF.md

 2. Follow the procedure on the subsequent blog post, "[World’s Smallest IaaS, Part 2](http://pivotallabs.com/worlds-smallest-iaas-part-2/)", where we install Ops Manager and deploy BOSH.
 3. [This is the magical step] Follow the procedure on the even-more-subsequent blog post, "[World’s Smallest IaaS, Part 3: the PaaS](http://pivotallabs.com/worlds-smallest-iaas-part-3-paas/)".

 ---

 ### Notes

 If, rather than creating the ESXi VM from scratch, you move it from another machine, you may need to re-create the network interface (the symptoms are that the ESXi VM has *no* network connectivity).
 We needed to recreate it (we believe it's a bug in the bridging code of VMware Fusion):  **VMware Fusion &rarr; Virtual Machine &rarr; Settings... &rarr; Network Adapter &rarr; Advanced Options &rarr; Remove Network Adapter**.
 Then you'll need to click ** Show All &rarr; Add Device... &rarr; Network Adapter**

+FIXME: Ops Manager will pick up the wrong address if a DHCP server is available

+FIXME: vCenter should start with ESXi host

+FIXME: NTP for all

 ### Footnotes